jpvanhal/inflection/docs/index.rst

 Use pip to install from PyPI::

-    pip install inflection
+    pip install Inflection

 Contributing
 ------------

-To contribute to inflector `create a fork`_ on GitHub.
+To contribute to Inflector `create a fork`_ on GitHub.
 Clone your fork, make some changes, and submit a pull request.

 .. _create a fork: https://github.com/jpvanhal/inflection/fork_select